Swiss asset managers sweat over UBS fee ruling

 In such cases institutions could be tempted to choose the products that generate higher fees over those most suited to the client.
 The ruling means customers must now be informed of these fees, which must be repaid unless the client agrees to waive them.

-Credit Suisse said it was assessing the possible effects of the judgment but declined to comment further.
+Credit Suisse said it was assessing the possible effects of the judgement but declined to comment further.

 Vontobel said the decision was unlikely to affect it, since it had fully transparent client agreements in place.